austin-j-taylor/Invested/README.md

 - Increased friction acting on player when grounded and not trying to move
 - Increased angle of throwing coins when airborne with mouse & keyboard control scheme
 - Somewhat fixed bug where coins would occasionally fall through the ground when pushing on them out of a jump

+Version 1.0.9

+- Added HUD element: Mass, Force, and AF + ANF indicators that follow targets
+- Added several physics options for calculation of Anchored Push Boosts
+- Changed color of metal lines to Pull targets to be green
+- Improved visual highlight of potential targets
+- Improved menu navigation with the Escape key
+- Improved Tutorial slightly
+- Improved Sandbox slightly
+- Swapped Jump and Throw-coin controls on gamepad
+- Fixed several bugs with the calculation of the ANF
+- Fixed visual bug with target metal lines when using gamepad